 A list of some of my Bitcoin and Lightning projects I did over the years.
 I accept tips supporting my projects and paying for server uptime either onchain via the address below or offchain currently only via tippin.me.

 This site displays mempool statistics.
 For example the current mempool and historical mempool of my node are shown.
 The idea is to provide information about the current mempool state to a bitcoin user with a seemingly stuck and longtime-unconfirmed transaction.
 Additionally the site can be used for double checking feerate estimates before transacting.
-The current site is v2, which I build in spring 2019 as a complete remake from v1 I build in mid 2017.
+This is version 2 of mempool.observer, which I build in spring 2019 as a complete remake from version 1, which I build in mid 2017.
 Read more about the project’s history.

 This site allows users to check the fee efficiency of one of their transactions.
 I’ve build this together with @ziggamon (CEO at Bitrefill) in 2018 when only few exchanges and services made use of payment batching and spend SegWit outputs.
 On transactionfee.info/charts various metrics about Bitcoin transactions, payments and feerates per day are shown to track the adoption of payment batching and SegWit.

 I’ve written about efficiently quering the Bitcoin feerates per block and why it’s not as easy as it sounds in Plotting the Bitcoin Feerate Distribution.
 In addition to that transactionfee.info has been featured on thenextweb.com: Bitcoin’s median transaction fee lowest since 2011 — nearing BCH.